 Driving through standing water can cause vehicle damage.

 Engine damage can occur if water enters the air filter.

 Before driving through standing water, check the depth.
-Never drive through water that is higher than the bottom of the front rocker area of your vehicle.
+Never drive through water that is higher than the bottom of the wheel hubs.